Everything Apple fans need to know about the new RM16,000 Vision Pro AR headset

 Here’s another clever trick that visionOS is capable of, for the purposes of blended reality: EyeSight.
 In essence, the Vision Pro headset displays your eyes on its external screen when you interact with someone in the real world when you’re using it, effectively making the headset ‘transparent’.

-Additionally, it’s possible to also combine your existing Apple devices into the augmented reality space created through Vision Pro.
-In the case of a Mac or Macbook, all you have to do is place it in front of the headset, and it will automatically create a new virtual window that syncs with the display of your physical computer.
+Additionally, you can also integrate your existing Apple devices into the augmented reality space created through Vision Pro.
+In the case of a Mac or Macbook, all you have to do is place it in front of the headset and it will automatically create a new virtual window that syncs with the display of your physical computer.

 Better still, you can use your Mac applications side-by-side with your Vision Pro ones without any hiccups.
-This is enhanced by the integration of both the Apple Magic Keyboard and Magic Mouse into the mix.
+This is enhanced by the integration of both the Apple Magic Keyboard and Magic Mouse into the mix, forming a bridge that unifies the entire Apple ecosystem into visionOS.

 As for working collaboratively, vision OS aims to enhance Apple’s existing FaceTime experience by introducing ‘Personas’, which are digital representations of other users, during calls.